-- (a) Academy approval. - (I) Only an academy that is approved by the Board may provide training required for certified peace officer status. - (II) Each scheduled academy class of an approved training academy must be approved prior to the start of instruction. - (b) Continuing academies. - (I) A continuing academy is an approved basic or reserve academy that conducts and completes at least one approved academy class every three (3) years and operates in compliance with these Rules. - (II) If a continuing academy does not complete at least one approved academy class in any consecutive three (3) year period, approval of the academy shall expire.
-An expired academy must reapply for approval as a new academy and be approved prior to providing any academy instruction. - (III) Other than as referenced in the preceding paragraph (II), a continuing academy shall remain approved until its status is surrendered, suspended or revoked. - (IV) The academy director must ensure that the following documents are received at P.O.S.T. at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction for each scheduled academy class: - (A) A completed P.O.S.T.
+- (a) Academy approval. - (I) All aspects of an academy must be in compliance with P.O.S.T.
+Rules and Program requirements before academy approval will be considered. - (II) Only an academy that is approved by the Board may provide training required for certified peace officer status; and - (III) Each scheduled academy class of an approved training academy must be approved prior to the start of instruction. - (b) Continuing academies. - (I) A continuing academy is an approved basic or reserve academy that conducts and completes at least one approved academy class every three (3) years and operates in compliance with these Rules. - (II) If a continuing academy does not complete at least one approved academy class in any consecutive three (3) year period, approval of the academy shall expire.
+An expired academy must reapply for approval as a new academy and be approved prior to providing any academy instruction. - (III) Other than as referenced in the preceding paragraph (II), a continuing academy may remain approved until its status is surrendered, suspended or revoked. - (IV) The academy director must ensure that the following documents are received at P.O.S.T. at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction for each scheduled academy class: - (A) A completed P.O.S.T.
 Form 7, Application for Academy Approval; and - (B) A completed "Scheduling Request for P.O.S.T.
-Exam" form (basic academies only); and - (C) A complete and accurate academy schedule. - (1) The schedule must clearly display the courses, dates and times in chronological order for each course (to include the dates and times for night driving and dim light shooting), and the name of the primary instructor for each course. - (2) If multiple courses are listed within the same block of time on the schedule, then either the schedule itself or accompanying documents must specify the amount of time that will be instructed for each course.
+Exam" form (basic academies only); and - (C) A complete and accurate academy schedule with the following information clearly noted on the schedule. - (1) All courses, dates and times in chronological order for each course, major exams and the name of the primary instructor for each course; and - (2) All dates and times when arrest control drill training, night driving and dim light shooting will be instructed; and

-- (V) The academy director shall notify P.O.S.T. prior to the occurrence of any change of the academy's start date or end date, to include cancellation of the academy, as submitted to P.O.S.T. on the Form 7, Application for Academy Approval. - (VI) Each college academy and private occupational school academy shall establish an advisory committee that consists of law enforcement officials and administrators to assist with providing logistical support and validation of training.
+- (3) For arrest control and firearms training, if the schedule shows more than eight (8) hours of instruction in any one day, then the schedule must denote lab or lecture hours, as appropriate; and - (4) If multiple courses are listed within the same block of time on the schedule, then either the schedule itself or accompanying documents must specify the amount of time that will be instructed for each course. - (V) No later than 5:00 p.m. on the next business day following the first day of each approved academy class, the academy director shall ensure that an accurate enrollment roster is received at P.O.S.T.
+See also P.O.S.T.
+Rule 14, Fingerprint-Based Criminal History Record Check. - (VI) The academy director shall notify P.O.S.T. prior to the occurrence of any change of the academy's start date or end date, to include cancellation of the academy, as submitted to P.O.S.T. on the Form 7, Application for Academy Approval. - (VII) Each college academy and private occupational school academy shall establish an advisory committee that consists of law enforcement officials and administrators to assist with providing logistical support and validation of training.